No products in the cart.

 Fresno, California — Trimble, a leader in advanced positioning technologies, has partnered with California Surveying & Drafting Supply and Fresno State to tackle a significant labor shortage in the surveying profession.
 This collaboration aims to bolster the workforce/” class=”ca-internal-link”>workforce needed for critical infrastructure projects across the state, addressing an urgent need for skilled surveyors.

-The initiative comes at a pivotal moment when California faces a growing demand for infrastructure improvements, exacerbated by population growth and climate change challenges.
-The american Society of civil engineers (ASCE) has projected that California requires an investment of $1 trillion in infrastructure by 2035 to maintain its current standards and meet future demands.
+The initiative comes at a pivotal moment when california faces a growing demand for infrastructure improvements, exacerbated by population growth and climate change challenges.
+The american society of civil engineers (ASCE) has projected that california requires an investment of $1 trillion in infrastructure by 2035 to maintain its current standards and meet future demands.
 However, a lack of qualified surveyors could hinder these efforts.

-<figure class=”aligncenter”><img src="https://careeraheadonline.com/wp-content/uploads/2025/11/T7kvmJKr4yQ.jpg" alt="Addressing the Surveyor labor Shortage: A collaborative approach in California” loading=”lazy” />
+<figure class=”aligncenter”><img src="https://careeraheadonline.com/wp-content/uploads/2025/11/T7kvmJKr4yQ.jpg" alt="Addressing the Surveyor labor shortage: A collaborative approach in california” loading=”lazy” />

-Surveying is foundational to civil engineering and construction, yet the profession has seen a decline in new entrants.
-According to the Bureau of labor Statistics, the median age of surveyors in the U.S. is over 50, signaling a looming retirement wave.
-Moreover, a 2023 survey by the national Society of professional Surveyors indicated that 70% of firms reported difficulties in hiring qualified candidates.
+Surveying is foundational to civil engineering and construction, yet the profession has seen a decline in new entrants. according to the Bureau of labor statistics, the median age of surveyors in the U.S. is over 50, signaling a looming retirement wave.
+Moreover, a 2023 survey by the national society of professional Surveyors indicated that 70% of firms reported difficulties in hiring qualified candidates.

-This approach aligns with the growing emphasis on stem education and the need for practical skills in the workforce.
+this approach aligns with the growing emphasis on stem education and the need for practical skills in the workforce.

 Furthermore, the initiative reflects a broader trend in the labor market, where industries increasingly seek partnerships with educational institutions to ensure that curricula align with real-world needs. companies like Trimble are recognizing that proactive engagement in education can lead to a more prepared workforce, ultimately benefiting both the companies and the communities they serve.

-In addition to enhancing educational pathways, the partnership aims to promote the surveying profession itself.
-Many young people are unaware of the opportunities available in this field.
-By showcasing the critical role surveyors play in infrastructure development and environmental sustainability, the collaboration seeks to attract a diverse talent pool.
-Efforts will include outreach programs in high schools and community colleges, emphasizing the importance of surveying in addressing contemporary challenges such as urbanization and climate resilience.
+In addition to enhancing educational pathways, the partnership aims to promote the surveying profession itself. many young people are unaware of the opportunities available in this field.
+By showcasing the critical role surveyors play in infrastructure development and environmental sustainability, the collaboration seeks to attract a diverse talent pool. efforts will include outreach programs in high schools and community colleges, emphasizing the importance of surveying in addressing contemporary challenges such as urbanization and climate resilience.

 Moreover, the partnership has garnered support from local government agencies and industry stakeholders, highlighting the collaborative effort required to solve workforce challenges.
 As cities like Fresno continue to grow, the need for a skilled surveying workforce becomes even more pressing. local officials have expressed optimism that initiatives like this can help bridge the skills gap and ensure that the region’s infrastructure needs are met.